bangadang/stackIT/FS25/Dataengineering.md

 - caues fault-tolerant architecture
 	- ability of a system to continue operating correctly even when part of it fails.
 - Replication several (slave/ follower) databases can be configured to be exact replicas of a single (master/leader) database.
-- There is always one leaderand 0 or more slaves
+- There is always one leader and 0 or more followers
-	- write on master propagate sto slaves
+	- write on leader propagates to followers
-	- write on slave synchronizes immediatel ywith master
+	- write on followers synchronizes immediately with master
 - enables a horizontally scaling read-mostly architecture. more than a single instance could handle--> replicas needed
 - transactions are still atomic, consistent and durable, but eventually propagated out to other slaves
 - easy to transition from single to multi machine